UNESCO clearinghouse on living heritage and education

 Read more

 This sample lesson is one of a number of didactic plans addressing different curricular subjects, intangible cultural heritage (ICH) elements and Education for Sustainable Development (ESD) principles, developed as part of the Learning with Intangible Heritage for a Sustainable Future: Guidelines for Educators in the Asia-Pacific Region.
 The lesson plans show how ICH elements can be incorporated into school subjects, as well as present innovative and creative pedagogical approaches to enhancing the quality of lessons and improving learning outcomes.
-Furthermore, they demonstrate that textbook knowledge takes on meaning for students when they are able to relate to it through cultural practices and familiar contexts.
-In this particular sample plan, the teacher integrates the types of paint used in traditional Pakistan truck art painting into a chemistry lesson, while also incorporating the ESD principle of respect for the environment.
+Furthermore, they demonstrate that textbook knowledge takes on meaning for students when they are able to relate to it through cultural

 Read more

 This sample is one of a number of didactic lesson plans relating different curricular subjects, intangible cultural heritage (ICH) elements and Education for Sustainable Development (ESD) principles, developed as part of the Learning with Intangible Heritage for a Sustainable Future: Guidelines for Educators in the Asia-Pacific Region.
 The lesson plans show how ICH elements can be incorporated into school subjects, as well as present innovative and creative pedagogical approaches to enhancing the quality of lessons and improving learning outcomes.
-Furthermore, they demonstrate that knowledge that students have to learn takes on meaning for them when they are able to relate to it through cultural practices and familiar contexts.
-In this particular sample lesson, the teacher integrates Muong traditional music and instruments into a physics lesson on the source of sound, while also incorporating the ESD principle of appreciation of respect for collective memory and experience.
+Furthermore, they demonstrate that knowledge that students have to learn takes on meaning for them when they are able to relate

 Read more

 This sample is one of a number of didactic lesson plans relating different curricular subjects, intangible cultural heritage (ICH) elements and Education for Sustainable Development (ESD) principles, developed as part of the Learning with Intangible Heritage for a Sustainable Future: Guidelines for Educators in the Asia-Pacific Region.
 The lesson plans show how ICH elements can be incorporated into school subjects, as well as present innovative and creative pedagogical approaches to enhancing the quality of lessons and improving learning outcomes.
-Furthermore, they demonstrate that knowledge that students have to learn takes on meaning for them when they are able to relate to it through cultural practices and familiar contexts.
-In this particular sample lesson, the teacher integrates the local production of mother-of-pearl inlay crafts and pearl shell farming into a biology lesson, while also incorporating the ESD principle of respect for the environment.
+Furthermore, they demonstrate that knowledge that students have to learn takes on meaning for them when they are able to relate

 Read more

 This sample lesson is one of a number of didactic plans addressing different curricular subjects, intangible cultural heritage (ICH) elements and Education for Sustainable Development (ESD) principles, developed as part of the Learning with Intangible Heritage for a Sustainable Future: Guidelines for Educators in the Asia-Pacific Region.
 The lesson plans show how ICH elements can be incorporated into school subjects, as well as present innovative and creative pedagogical approaches to enhancing the quality of lessons and improving learning outcomes.
-Furthermore, they demonstrate that textbook knowledge takes on meaning for students when they are able to relate to it through cultural practices and familiar contexts.
-In this particular sample plan, the teacher integrates the traditional song, ‘Qayoqqa ketding, Mahliyo’ into a music education lesson aimed at understand the song’s lyrics, the zodiac year concept and associated rituals, while also incorporating the ESD principle of respect for collective memory and experience.
+Furthermore, they demonstrate that textbook knowledge takes on meaning for students when they are able to relate to it through cultural

 Read more

 This sample lesson is one of a number of didactic plans addressing different curricular subjects, intangible cultural heritage (ICH) elements and Education for Sustainable Development (ESD) principles, developed as part of the Learning with Intangible Heritage for a Sustainable Future: Guidelines for Educators in the Asia-Pacific Region.
 The lesson plans show how ICH elements can be incorporated into school subjects, as well as present innovative and creative pedagogical approaches to enhancing the quality of lessons and improving learning outcomes.
-Furthermore, they demonstrate that textbook knowledge takes on meaning for students when they are able to relate to it through cultural practices and familiar contexts.
-In this particular sample plan, the teacher integrates Uzbek folk games into a physical education lesson to improve dexterity, develop a sense of teamwork and community and raise awareness of these games, while also incorporating the ESD principle of respect for collective memory and experience.
+Furthermore, they demonstrate that textbook knowledge takes on meaning for students when they are able to relate to it through cultural

 Read more

-'Didactic strategies.
-A guide for teachers of indigenous education' is the result of a collaboration between the Mexican National Union of Education Workers (SNTE) and the UNESCO office in Mexico.
+‘Didactic strategies.
+A guide for teachers of indigenous education’ is the result of a collaboration between the Mexican National Union of Education Workers (SNTE) and the UNESCO office in Mexico.
 The guide was developed based on the analysis of a collaborative process involving a team of specialists from the areas of ethnography and pedagogy and comprises a theoretical framework, a methodological proposal and didactic activities that promote the active participation of students in their indigenous language and in Spanish.
-It also includes teaching materials that indigenous education teachers can adapt to their specific school context, different rhythms and styles of learning and levels of bilingualism.
+It also includes teaching materials that indigenous education teachers can adapt to their specific school context, different rhythms and styles of

 Read more